It mostly comes from leafy greens and meat, but you can also take it as a supplement.

 Even though K1 supplements are absorbed well by your bod, the vitamin K1 naturally found in vegetables isn’t.
 In fact, a 2012 research review showed that you only absorb about 10 percent of the K1 from plant foods.

-Vitamin K2 refers to a group of menaquinones that are created by bacteria.
+Vitamin K2 refers to a group of menaquinones that are primarily created by bacteria.
 Menaquinone-4 (MK-4) and menaquinone-7 (MK-7) are two of the most important types of K2.

 1. Promotes blood clotting